eastmaels/steemblog.github.io/_posts/account/deanliu/2017-03-30_my-steemit-mcnugget-trending-post-surpassed-buterin-s-tweet-in-google-search-beer-time.md

 - - -

-This page is synchronized from the post: [My Steemit McNugget Trending Post Surpassed Buterin's Tweet in Google Search - Beer Time!!](https://steemit.com/@deanliu/my-steemit-mcnugget-trending-post-surpassed-buterin-s-tweet-in-google-search-beer-time)
+This page is synchronized from the post: ['My Steemit McNugget Trending Post Surpassed Buterin''s Tweet in Google Search - Beer Time!!'](https://steemit.com/@deanliu/my-steemit-mcnugget-trending-post-surpassed-buterin-s-tweet-in-google-search-beer-time)